jodah30/esp_webserver_project/README.md

 # Temperature control for  a coffee machine
-The old Coffeemaschines from VBM are beatiful and makes amazing coffee.
-Unfortunately the electronics and control are outdated.
-For challenging myself and learning new stuff i decide to update the electronics.
+The old Coffee machines from VBM are beautiful and makes amazing coffee.
+Unfortunately, the electronics and control are outdated.
+For challenging myself and learning new stuff, I decide to update the electronics.
 ![domobar](https://github.com/jodah30/esp_webserver_project/blob/main/pictures/$_59.JPG)

-Using microcontroler for precised temperature control on an 30years old Domobar Inox with useless feature like wifi, a webpage in the local network for monitorung and controling
+Using microcontroller for precise temperature control on a 30years old Domobar Inox with useless feature like Wi-Fi, a webpage in the local network for monitoring and controlling
--PID controller

 ## Hardware
 <img src='https://github.com/jodah30/esp_webserver_project/blob/main/pictures/IMG_3111.JPG' width = '500'/>